gleydson404/semantix-test/README.md

 Once you have cloned this repository, you just need to install [Docker](https://docs.docker.com/install/]) and [Docker Compose](https://docs.docker.com/compose/).

-After intall and configure Docker, you should run:
+After isntall and configure Docker, you should run:

 ```
 docker-compose run --rm ps bash